Ayon-SSP/react-learn-from-codvolution/docs/oldReactNotes.md

 ```

 ### Event Handlingk: 6.
 Handling Events
-TODO: Learn Bound and unBound Event Handlers: binding with it's object like this. some methods cant be performed and which needs current object to be binded with the event handler. `this.handleClick.bind(this);`
+Learn Bound and unBound Event Handlers: binding with it's object like this. some methods cant be performed and which needs current object to be binded with the event handler. `this.handleClick.bind(this);`
 1. Event handlers are called when an event is triggered.
 2. it's not like will execute like a function eg. funk() this will allwase call whenever you render the component. so use `funk` instead of `funk()`.
 ```js